mrhenree/Predicting_energy_efficiency_in-buildings/README.md

-### Note: Details to project are contained in the jupyter notebook bears the project code ("Predicting energy efficiency/consumption in buildings, using multi-output models").
+### Note: A comprehensive breakdown of the project is contained in the jupyter notebook bears the project code ("Predicting energy efficiency/consumption in buildings, using multi-output models").

 ## Project brief